sekharp/fictional-fiesta/README.md

 ## Issues and other considerations

-I spent the bulk of my time (~10 hours) meeting the Figma spec and coding the baseline functionality.
-The only issue from the baseline spec that I had at the end was getting a list item image to use a custom caret image png asset.
+I spent the bulk of my time (~10-12 hours) meeting the Figma spec and coding the baseline functionality.
+The only issue from the baseline spec that I had at the end was getting a list item image or background to use a custom caret image png asset.
 I used a `>` character as the placeholder instead in the interest of time.

-I would also like to tighten up the styling, look at many mobile responsiveness scenarios (to ensure no text on the people cards bleed past the card borders), and write cleaner HTML, leaning less on things like `<br/>` for new lines.
+With more time, I would also like to tighten up the styling as a whole, look at many mobile responsiveness scenarios (to ensure no text on the people cards bleed past the card borders), and write cleaner HTML.
 My CSS as a whole could use more specificity to match the Figma spec more closely.

-Two big issues though I would focus on are testing and accessibility.
+Above all, the two big issues I would focus on with more time are testing and accessibility.

 ### Testing